dscyrescotti/ShuffleIt/README.md

 > For now, **ShuffleIt** only provides **ShuffleStack** view. (🚨 Spoiler Alert - There will be very soon various types of stack views coming.)

 ### ShuffleStack <a id="shufflestack"></a>
 **ShuffleStack** is a stack view with shuffling behaviour on the stack of content views which will be useful as a banner.
 Not like normal stack view, it only renders three content views visible on the screen and switches data of content views based on the current index.
+As it comes with a bunch of modifiers, it is highly customizable to get the desired appearance.

 #### Usage
 ```swift